zx80/cachetools-utils/docs/EXPLANATIONS.md

 latency:

-- at the web application level, `SWR` and `redux` are libraries designed to hide the latency of accessing remote datai, et by providing _stale_ data while waiting for updates or keeping a local state.
+- at the web application level, `SWR` and `redux` are libraries designed to hide the latency of accessing remote data, eg by providing _stale_ data while waiting for updates, or keeping a local state.
 - at the web browser level, honoring HTTP `Cache-Control` headers helps the application avoiding actual HTTP request.
-- at the HTTP server/proxy level, response may be cached with specific modules, such as `mod_cache` for Apache.
+- at the HTTP server/proxy level, response may be cached with specific modules, such as `mod_cache` for Apache; If the web server handles authentication it may also use caches to avoid data traffic.
 - at the server application level, say a Python Flask back-end in Python, CacheTools and CacheToolsUtils can help maintain efficient data accesses, possibly using multilevel in-memory distributed caches such as Redis or